Item 14: Understand lifetimes

 |

 The only allowed possibility is for the returned reference to have a lifetime that's guaranteed to never go out of scope.
-This is indicated by the special lifetime 'static, which is also the only lifetime that has a specific name rather than a placeholder label.
+This is indicated by the special lifetime 'static, which is also the only lifetime that has a specific name rather than an arbitrary placeholder name:

 pub fn the_answer() -> &'static Item {